tonytvo/blog-generator/content/blog/listen-to-tests/index.md

 - focus the assertions on just what's relevant to the scenario being tested
 - avoid asserting values that aren't driven by the test inputs,
 - avoid reasserting the behaviour that is covered in other tests
-- testing for equality doesn't scale well as the value being returned becomes more complex.
-At the same time, comparing the entire result each time is misleading and introduces an implicit dependency on the behaviour.
+- testing for equality doesn't scale well as the returned value becomes more complex.
+At the same time, comparing the total result each time is misleading and introduces an implicit dependency on the behaviour.

 ## unit testing and threads
   - unit tests give us confidence that an object performs its synchronization responsibilities, such as locking its state or blocking and walking threads.
   - coarser-grained tests, such as system tests, give us confidence that the entire system manages concurrency correctly.
   - limitations of unit stress tests
-    - it is very difficult to diagnose race conditions with a debugger, as stepping through code (or even adding print statements) will alter the thread scheduling that's causing the clash.
+    - it is challenging to diagnose race conditions with a debugger, as stepping through code (or even adding print statements) will alter the thread scheduling causing the clash.
-      - there may be scheduling differences between different os and between different processor combinations.
-Further, there maybe other processes on a host that affect scheduling while the tests are running.
+      - there may be scheduling differences between different os and processor combinations.
+Further, there may be other processes on a host that affect scheduling while the tests are running.
-      - run unit tests to check that our objects correctly synchronize concurrent threads and to pinpoint synchronization failures.
+      - run unit tests to check that our objects correctly synchronize concurrent threads and pinpoint synchronization failures.
       - run end-to-end tests to check that unit-level synchronization policies integrate across the entire system.
-      - in addition, we could run static analysis tools as part of our automated build process.
+      We could also run static analysis tools as part of our automated build process.
   ### separating functionality and concurrency policy
   - auction search is complicated because it needs to implement the search and notification functionality and the synchronization at the same time
   - we want to separate the logic that splits a request into multiple tasks from the technical details of how those tasks are executed concurrently.
 So we pass a "task runner" into the AuctionSearch, which can then delegate managing tasks to the runner instead of starting threads itself.